linusbourque/tutorial-LinusBourque/Education-engineer-tutorial.md

 <H2>Install kind</H2>
 Depending on your local system OS, the installation instructions are straightforward.
 For MacOS, the instructions will vary between Intel chipsets or M1/M2/M3 chipsets.

-For Intel chipsets use the following command.
+For Intel chipsets use the following command in a terminal.

 `[ $(uname -m) = x86_64 ] && curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.27.0/kind-darwin-amd64`

-For Silicon chips (M1/M2/M3) use the following command.
+For Silicon chips (M1/M2/M3) use the following command in a terminal.

 `[ $(uname -m) = aarch64 ] && curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.27.0/kind-linux-arm64`